Shivkumar-Raghuwanshi/Shiva-Chatbot/README.md

 - **Dark/Light Theme**: Customizable user interface for comfortable viewing in any lighting condition.
 - **Responsive Design**: Seamless experience across desktop and mobile devices.
 - **Persistent Data Storage**: User data and chat history stored securely in a database.
+- **Message Branching**: Edit original prompts, view previous versions, and see related follow-up messages for each conversation branch.

 ## Tech Stack